acceldata-io/ce-utils/ODP/README.md

 ## Bash Scripts for Automated Tasks

-Below is a collection of Bash scripts designed to streamline various tasks in your ODP environment:
+Here is a set of Bash scripts created to streamline various tasks within your ODP environment.
+The purpose of these scripts is to streamline and automate essential tasks in your ODP environment.
+Each script is conveniently linked for quick access and utilization.
+Ensure that you adhere to the provided instructions and personalize the scripts with the specific details of your environment as required.

 1. [Setup SSL on ODP Environment](https://github.com/acceldata-io/ce-utils/blob/main/ODP/scripts/setup_ssl_with_existing_jks.sh)
 2. [Setup Ambari SSL](https://github.com/acceldata-io/ce-utils/blob/main/ODP/scripts/setup_ssl_ambari.sh)